Definition of Accounting Interview Questions

 Q4.
 What is Working Capital and its Implications?

-Answer: Working capital is defined as the difference between current assets and current liabilities.
+Answer: Working capital is the difference between current assets and liabilities.
 It generally gives a measure of the liquidity of a concern and its ability to pay the imminent liabilities without external aid.

 Q5.
 What is a Deferred Tax Asset/Liability?

-Answer: Deferred tax asset/liability is created because of the difference in taxation between the normal accounting course and that created by the entity’s taxation authorities.
-For example, if more payment was made per the taxation rules, it would lead to creating a deferred tax asset and vice versa.
+Answer: The difference in taxation between the normal accounting course and the taxation rules set by the entity’s taxation authorities creates a deferred tax asset/liability.
+For instance, if the entity made more payments according to the taxation rules, it would create a deferred tax asset, and vice versa.

 Q6.
 What is a Bank Reconciliation Statement?

-Answer: A bank reconciliation statement is prepared to reconnect the difference in entries between the passbook as per company and as per bank records.
-This statement is prepared to check the difference in timings between the bank and the concern and that there is nothing overlooked in the process.
+Answer: The concern prepares a bank reconciliation statement to reconcile the difference in entries between the passbook as per the company and bank records.
+Furthermore, the concern prepares a bank reconciliation statement to verify and address any discrepancies in timing between the bank and the concern, ensuring that nothing is overlooked.

 Q7.
 What is Deferred Revenue Expenditure?